d3media/dsp-suite-segment-service/README.md

 -F "segment=@segment" \
 "https://dsp-suite.ligamatic.com/advertisers/${advertiser_id}/segments/${segment_id}"
 ```
-*IMPORTANT* the file name must be `segment`, the delimiter must be colons `:`.
+*IMPORTANT* in the above example, the segment file name must be `segment`, the delimiter within the segment file must be a colon (`:`).

-If everything went fine you will receive a status 201 and a *status link header*
+If everything worked you will receive a status 201 and a *Link* header containing a url to check the status of the update.

 ```